m-trigo/dtc/README.md

 The pair is collectively referred as “Score values”.
 Both values are whole numbers that range from 0 to 5.

-###To Hit Score
+####To Hit Score

-Determines the chance that a character’s attack will be successful.
+Determines the chance that a character’s attack upon another will be successful.
-This is calculated as (Offense Score - Enemy’s Defense Score)*20% and negative values are rounded up to 0%.
+Calculated as: To Hit Score = (Offense Score - Enemy’s Defense Score)/5.
+Negative values are rounded up to 0.

-Action Cost (AC)
+####Action Cost

 The amount of Stamina an action costs.
 Calculated as the sum of the action’s current Score values for the action.